 2Truncated 30-minute presentations also available

-Educators having a possible interest in incorporating our classroom sessions into their curricula,
+Educators having a potential interest in incorporating our classroom sessions into their curricula,

 GDA evolved from an organization also run by executive director, Wayne Michaud, that was founded in Vermont: Idle-Free VT, that specialized in conducting educational projects in the school community.
 The organization was awarded grants to implement these projects starting in 2013.
 They were split into two efforts: